iPollo/nearby-marketplace/README.md

 ```

 The frontend and backend communicate exclusively over REST — there's no server-side rendering coupling between them, so each is deployed and scaled independently.

-## Architecture Decisions

-A few notable trade-offs made along the way, and why:

-- **Haversine formula over PostGIS** — proximity search is implemented as a plain SQL calculation (`6371 * acos(...)`) rather than requiring a PostGIS extension.
-It's less precise for very large-scale geospatial workloads, but sufficient for city-level radius search and avoids adding infrastructure complexity for this project's scope.
-- **Cloudflare R2 over AWS S3** — R2 offers a permanent free tier (10GB, zero egress fees) with an S3-compatible API, avoiding the risk of AWS's credit-based free tier expiring or auto-closing the account.
-The same AWS SDK code would work against real S3 with only an endpoint change.
-- **DTOs for every request/response** — entities are never serialized directly.
-This avoids leaking sensitive fields (like password hashes), prevents infinite recursion from bidirectional JPA relationships, and decouples the API contract from the database schema.
-- **Server-side ownership checks** — "only the owner can edit/delete" is enforced in the service layer using the authenticated principal, never trusted from client-supplied data.
-- **Monorepo structure** — frontend and backend live in one repository for easier portfolio review and simpler local development, at the cost of independent deploy pipelines (a reasonable trade-off at this project's scale).
-- **`spring.jpa.open-in-view=true`** — kept enabled deliberately for simplicity at this scale, aware of the trade-off (lazy-loading resolution happens implicitly during view rendering rather than being explicitly scoped to the service layer).

 ## API Endpoints